peteroupc/peteroupc.github.io/colorgen.md

 ## Spectral Color Functions

 A color stimulus can be represented as a function that describes a distribution of radiation (such as light) across the visible spectrum.
-There are three cases of objects that provoke a color sensation by light:
+There are three cases of materials that provoke a color sensation by light:

-- **Light sources.** A source of light is described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
+- **Light sources.** A source of light can be described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
 With three [_color matching functions_](#Light_Source_and_Color_Matching_Functions), that "curve" can be converted to three numbers (called _tristimulus values_) that uniquely identify the light's perceived color.
-- **Reflective objects.** Most objects in nature merely reflect light, rather than being sources of light themselves.
-The light they reflect can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
-Finding an object's perceived color requires knowing its reflectance curve, the light source's spectral power distribution, and the color matching functions in use.
+- **Reflective materials.** The light reflected by a reflective (opaque) material can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
+Finding a material's perceived color requires knowing its reflectance curve, the light source's spectral power distribution, and the color matching functions in use.
-- **Transmissive objects.** The fraction of light that passes through a transmissive object, such as a light filter, can be described by a _transmittance curve_, which is the same as a reflectance curve for the purposes of finding that light's perceived color.
+- **Transmissive materials.** The fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter, can be described by a _transmittance curve_, which is the same as a reflectance curve for the purposes of finding that light's perceived color.

 In the pseudocode below:

 - the `SpectrumToTristim` method computes the _tristimulus values_ of the perceived color stimulus.
 - `REFL(wl)`, `LIGHT(wl)`, and `CMF(wl)` are arbitrary functions describing the **reflectance or transmittance curve**, the **light source**'s spectral curve, or the **color matching functions**, respectively.
 All three take a wavelength (`wl`) in nanometers (nm) and return the corresponding values at that wavelength.
 But for purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.
+(See also note 3 later in this section.)
 - `REFL(wl)` models the **reflectance or transmittance curve**.
-Values on the curve are 0 or greater and, with the exception of reflective fluorescent objects, 1 or less.  `REFL` can always return 1 to model a _perfect reflecting_ or _perfect transmitting diffuser_, e.g., if the purpose is to get the perceived color of the light source itself. `REFL` returns the value of the curve at the wavelength `wl`.
+Values on the curve are 0 or greater and, with the exception of reflective fluorescent materials, 1 or less.  `REFL` can always return 1 to model a _perfect reflecting_ or _perfect transmitting diffuser_, e.g., if the purpose is to get the perceived color of the light source itself. `REFL` returns the value of the curve at the wavelength `wl`.
 - `LIGHT(wl)` models a **light source**'s _spectral power distribution_.
 Choices for `LIGHT` include&mdash;
     - the D65 illuminant<sup>[(22)](#Note22)</sup>, which approximates 6500-kelvin daylight (daylight having a correlated color temperature of about 6500 kelvins),
     - the D50 illuminant, which approximates 5000-kelvin daylight, and